-To further enrich the lives of children in our school, we organise a range of extracurricular activities at different times of the year.
-At the time of writing these include a cooking and making club, a football and art club.
+To further enrich the lives of children in our school, we organise a range of extra-curricular activities at different times of the year.
+These can include: Year 2 choir, football, ballet, art, playground games, martial arts.

 PEGASUS CHILDREN'S CLUB (After and before school care)